ksedgwic/clboss/README.md

 before 0.11D, then historical offchain-to-onchain swaps are not reported.

-### `clboss-recent-earnings`, `clboss-earnings-history`

-As of CLBOSS version [TBD], earnings and expenditures are tracked on a daily basis.
-The following commands have been added to observe the new data:

-- **`clboss-recent-earnings`**:
-  - **Purpose**: Returns a data structure equivalent to the `offchain_earnings_tracker` collection in `clboss-status`, but only includes recent earnings and expenditures.
-  - **Arguments**:
-    - `days` (optional): Specifies the number of days to include in the report.
-Defaults to a fortnight (14 days) if not provided.

-- **`clboss-earnings-history`**:
-  - **Purpose**: Provides a daily breakdown of earnings and expenditures.
-  - **Arguments**:
-    - `nodeid` (optional): Limits the history to a particular node if provided.
-Without this argument, the values are accumulated across all peers.
-  - **Output**:
-    - The history consists of an array of records showing the earnings and expenditures for each day.
-    - The history includes an initial record with a time value of 0, which contains any legacy earnings and expenditures collected by CLBOSS before daily tracking was implemented.

-These commands enhance the tracking of financial metrics, allowing for detailed and recent analysis of earnings and expenditures on a daily basis.

 ### `--clboss-min-onchain=<satoshis>`

 Pass this option to `lightningd` in order to specify a target